 Compounding the problem is the fact that biometric identification isn't always reliable.
-The New York Times recently highlighted the case of a black man from the US who facial recognition systems misidentified.
+The New York Times highlighted the case of a black man from the US who facial recognition systems misidentified.
 This technical error resulted in the man facing real jail time.

 Then there was a 2018 incident in Australia.
 Police there tried to identify potential criminals following a football match, and their facial recognition tech misidentified 92% of those profiled.
 “No facial recognition system is 100% accurate under all conditions,” a police spokesperson explained.
 Worried?
 Well, you should be.